AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/number-input.md

 **Default CSS Classes**: You can provide a default CSS class for the Adaptive Forms Number input Core Component.

 **Allowed Styles**: You can define styles by providing a name and the CSS class that represents the style.
 For example, you can create a style named "bold text" and provide the CSS class "font-weight: bold".
 You can use or apply these styles to an Adaptive Form in Adaptive Forms .
-To apply a style, in Adaptive Forms editor, select the component you want to apply editorthe style to, navigate to the properties dialog, and select the desired style from the **Styles** drop-down list.
+To apply a style, in Adaptive Forms editor, select the component you want to apply editor the style to, navigate to the properties dialog, and select the desired style from the **Styles** drop-down list.
 If you need to update or modify the styles, simply return to the Design Dialog, update the styles in the styles tab, and save the changes.

 ### Formats Tab {#format-tab}